EPCCed/eidf-docs/docs/services/securevirtualdesktop/docs.md

 They must log out and log in again to refresh the connection information, or wait until the login token expires and is refreshed automatically - this might take a while.

 If a user only has one connection available in the VDI they will be automatically directed to the VM with the default connection.

-### Setting up the correct groups and permissions on the VM

-User accounts require to be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
-When a user account is created in the portal it will be added to the default group `<project-name>`.
-If the user account requires Data Manager access they must also be added to the `<project-name>-manager` group.
-The VM Admin must be added to this group as well as the `sudo` group.
-To add a user to the group follow the guidance for the SAFE.
-[Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group).

 ### Sudo permissions